 There are many factors affecting how much settlement money you are offered, including:

 So much depends upon strength of argument in big rig accidents.
 You want a law firm that has successfully litigated complex accident cases and won.
-Salamati Law has a long track record of securing millions of dollars for truck accident victims in the state of California.
+The skilled Los Angeles truck accident attorneys at Salamati Law have a long track record of securing millions of dollars for truck accident victims in the state of California.
 Call 888-259-4060 for a free legal consultation.
 Our legal services are provided at no charge to you – unless we take on your case and win!
 You have up to two years following the accident (or, in some cases, after the discovery of serious injury) to collect compensation, so call today.